ColinKennedy/USD-Cookbook/references/extents_hint_and_bounding_boxes/README.md

 For more information on how to set up good Model kinds, see:
 [Valid Model Hierarchies](../../concepts/valid_model_hierarchies)

-One last note about rule #2 (composition arcs) Sublayers won't work since they are authored on a Layer, not a Prim.
-But any other L**IVRPS** arcs are okay.
-99.99%, you'll want to use **payload**.
-The reason: because usually when people want accurate bounding boxes, it's because they are loading a lot of USD data and they don't want to load any payloads.

 ## How Do I Know extentsHint Is Properly Authored?